SynapseFI/SynapseRuby/README.md

 # SynapseFI-Ruby-v2

-Native API library for SynapsePay REST v3.x
+Native API library for SynapseFI REST v3.x

 Not all API endpoints are supported.